subins2000/subins2000/thoughts.md

 <details>
 <summary>Fish doesn't realize it</summary>

 If humans are confined in a cell, they'll obviously try to get out of it or seek the world outside of it.
 A fish (aquarium fish to be exact) doesn't do anything.
 It just breathes and moves around.
-It doesn't have the thinking capability to know it's imprisoned (does it ?) nor do they think there's a world outside.<br/><br/>
+It doesn't have the thinking capability to know it's imprisoned (does it ?) nor do they think there's a world outside.

 Meanwhile, dogs, cats & birds gets crazy when they're confined in a cage.
 They get triggered when they see hoomans walking outside it, making sounds to persuade you to open the cage.
 They know there's a world outside, cats to chase, dogs to irritate & a vast world to fly around.
 Freedom has a meaning to them.